Oil soars after attack on Saudi facilities, stocks weaken

 The upheaval in the oil market coupled with and poor economic data from China served to sour investors' appetite for risky assets.

-The MSCI world equity index, which tracks shares in 47 countries, snapped a five-day winning streak to trade down 0.29%.
+The MSCI world equity index <.MIWD00000PUS>, which tracks shares in 47 countries, snapped a five-day winning streak to trade down 0.29%.

 Wall Street slipped as the jump in the price of oil presented yet another headwind for a global economy that is already buffeted by deteriorating manufacturing activity and elevated trade tensions, analysts said.